From Barack Obama, A Final Christmas Tribute To The Troops He's Led

-For eight years, Barack Obama has led a military fighting in multiple theaters overseas, becoming the only president in U.S. history to serve full two terms with the nation at war.
+Kaneohe Bay, Hawaii: For eight years, Barack Obama has led a military fighting in multiple theaters overseas, becoming the only president in US history to serve full two terms with the nation at war.
 On Sunday, he sought to pay tribute to the men and women who sacrificed along the way in battles that will continue even after his presidency comes to a close.

 He said some were carrying out missions against the ISIS group even on Christmas Day.